Johnathonanon/padraig-deignan/README.md

 - **Contact**

-  - This section will give the user the opportunity to sign up to an email subscription to sign up for any news from Padraig Deignan such as book signing and seminars and also will have information relating to how to contact Padraig Deignan.
+  - This section contains a form which will allow the user to contact Padraig by email.
+All fields are required, meaning the from has to filled correctly in order to be submitted.

 - **Footer**